Paul Simon Kind of Mood

 And an island never cries.

-I was savvy enough in my younger days to get the analogy there, but substitute writing with poetry and you have a pretty picture of my feelings today.
-Moreover, I was surprised at the lyrics for “American Tune” affecting me as strongly as it did when I heard it on the DVD.
-It starts off with:
+I was savvy enough in my younger days to get the analogy there.
+Moreover, I was surprised at the lyrics for “American Tune” affecting me as strongly as they did when I heard it for the first time in a long time through my headphones.
+It starts with:

 Many’s the time I’ve been mistaken